carbon-language/carbon-lang/llvm/docs/AMDGPUInstructionNotation.rst

 Introduction
 ============

-This is an overview of notation used to describe the syntax of AMDGPU assembler instructions.
+This is an overview of notation used to describe syntax of AMDGPU assembler instructions.

 This notation mimics the :ref:`syntax of assembler instructions<amdgpu_syn_instructions>` except that instead of real operands and modifiers it provides references to their description.